Avonex (interferon beta-1a)

 • Muscle aches

-In addition to routine MS lab tests, complete blood and differential white blood cell counts, platelet counts, and blood chemistries, as well as liver function tests, are recommended during Avonex therapy.
+In addition to routine MS lab tests, complete blood and differential white blood cell counts, platelet counts, and blood chemistries, as well as liver function tests, are recommended during Avonex therapy.1

-Before starting Avonex talk to your doctor if you:
+Before starting Avonex, talk to your doctor if you:1

 • Have a history of anaphylaxis

-• Are pregnant or planning to get pregnant, as there is limited information on the use of Avonex in pregnancy.
-Avonex should be used only if the potential benefit of Avonex therapy exceeds the risk to the fetus
+• Are pregnant or planning to get pregnant.
+Based on data from animal studies, Avonex may cause harm to an unborn baby.
+Avonex should be used only if the potential benefit of Avonex therapy exceeds the risk to the fetus.

 • Have hepatic (liver) injury